-The Harrity and Harrity 1L Diversity Fellowship is comprised of three parts:
+The Harrity Diversity Fellowship is comprised of three parts:

-• A paid summer associate clerkship position at Harrity and Harrity during the summer;
+• A paid summer associate clerkship position at Harrity during the summer;

-• Mentoring throughout the year by attorneys of the firm; and
+• Mentoring throughout the year by our firm’s attorneys; and

-• A $10,000 scholarship – Harrity & Harrity will award $5,000 to all 1L Diversity Fellowship recipients upon completion of their 1L summer associate clerkship with the firm; and award an additional $5,000 to those who join the firm as an associate, after receiving and accepting an associate offer with the firm following the completion of their 2L summer clerkship with us.
+• A $10,000 scholarship – Harrity & Harrity will award $5,000 to all Diversity Fellowship recipients upon completion of their summer associate clerkship with the firm; and award an additional $5,000 to those who join our firm as an associate, after receiving and accepting an associate offer with our firm following the completion of their following summer clerkship with us.

 Charles Lee was chosen as the 2016 Harrity & Harrity Diversity Fellow.
 He earned both his Bachelor of Science and Master of Science in Electrical and Computer Engineering from Carnegie Mellon University, and is a Juris Doctor candidate at The American University Washington College of Law.
 Prior to beginning his Fellowship with Harrity & Harrity, he was a Patent Examiner at the United States Patent and Trademark Office, and a Data Scientist for a world leading IT consulting company.